vogt4nick/recipes.vogt4nick.com/src/en/grains/quinoa/index.md

     1. **Cool and serve.** Allow quinoa to cool, uncovered, for a few minutes before serving.

-    !!! info "Rinsing the quinoa helps remove the saponin, its natural outer coating, which imparts a bitter taste.[^eggleston]"
+    !!! info "Rinsing and soaking the quinoa removes saponins and lectins that irritate your intestines and increase gas.[^eggleston]"

     !!! tip "If there is a little bit of liquid in the bottom of the pan after simmering, you can remove from the heat but leave covered for 5 minutes for the remaining liquid to be absorbed.[^eggleston]"